history control tooltip

-The guidance will support the Government's Call for Action on Obesity and the public health outcomes framework.
+The pathway will support the Government's Call for Action on Obesity and the public health outcomes framework.
 It provides an organisational framework for existing NICE guidance (community-based or individual interventions) that directly or indirectly impacts on obesity prevention or management.

 The ongoing structural changes to the public sector, particularly local authorities and the NHS, have influenced the direction and tone of the recommendations.
 Throughout this pathway, audiences most likely to find particular information helpful have been flagged, but given the ongoing structural changes it is recommended that all interested parties review the pathway in its entirety.
-This guidance is intended to support organisations that have a role in obesity prevention in the wider public health agenda, including Public Health England, the National Commissioning Board, local authorities, local Healthwatch, local health and wellbeing boards and clinical commissioning groups.
+This pathway is intended to support organisations that have a role in obesity prevention in the wider public health agenda, including Public Health England, the National Commissioning Board, local authorities, local Healthwatch, local health and wellbeing boards and clinical commissioning groups.

 The NICE guidance that was used to create the pathway.

 BMI and waist circumference - black, Asian and minority ethnic groups.
 NICE public health guidance 46 (2013)

 Obesity: working with local communities.
 NICE public health guidance 42 (2012)

 Weight management before, during and after pregnancy.
 NICE public health guidance 27 (2010)